thinhqdinh/thinhqdinh.github.io/_pages/about.md

 ---
 Thinh Dinh obtained a BEng in Electrical and Electronics (specializing in Telecommunications) from Ho Chi Minh City University of Technology (Vietnamese: Đại học Bách Khoa Tp Hồ Chí Minh).
 He then got his PhD degree under the supervision of [Prof. Tony Quek](https://people.sutd.edu.sg/~tonyquek/) at Singapore University of Technology and Design (SUTD).
 He was a visiting student at University of Toronto under the supervision of [Prof. Ben Liang](https://www.comm.utoronto.ca/~liang/).
 He received multiple research awards in the topics of Edge Computing.

-Currently, he leads the <strong>Intelligent Computing Systems Group</strong>, a research group under Information System Lab @UIT.
+Currently, he is a Research Fellow I at SUTD.
 His current research interests include:
 - Scalable Quantum Computing
 - Edge/Cloud Resource Management
 - Network Inteligence